Chester

 "What we offer is a guarantee that at some point you will meet someone.
 We constantly put on so many events on different days at different times and so many new girls come through."

-With weekly meet-ups taking place at various venues across Chester, Emily hosts socials in a variety of settings - from pub quizzes and dance classes to craft nights at Storyhouse.
+With weekly meet-ups held at venues across Chester, Emily hosts socials in a range of settings - from pub quizzes and dance classes to craft nights at Storyhouse.
 The only requirement is that attendees are over 18.

-Emphasising how many of the events are free, Emily said: "You shouldn't really have to pay to make friends.
-It should be free and it should be however much you want to pay but there should be a space where you can meet someone."
+Emphasising that many of the events are free, she said: "You shouldn't have to pay to make friends.
+It should be accessible - however much you want to spend - but there should always be a space where you can meet people."

-The not-for-profit group is entirely led by volunteers, with Emily and her small cohort of organisers planning and running each event in their spare time.
+The not-for-profit group is run entirely by volunteers, with Emily and a small team of organisers planning and hosting each event in their spare time.

 The Girls Collective hosts a number of free events in Chester each week (Image supplied)

-Revealing she was "absolutely terrified" to post the original video, Emily reflected on the vulnerability it took to finally admit she was feeling lonely in her twenties.
+Emily said she was "absolutely terrified" to post the original video, reflecting on the vulnerability of admitting she felt lonely in her twenties, and revealing how other women have since praised her for speaking so openly.

 The Girls Collective hosts a number of free events in Chester each week.
 You can learn more about the group or find their next meet-up here.